atik2002/HackCBS4.0/README.md

 # HackCBS4.0
-Public repo for our HackCBS Project
+Public repo for our HackCBS Project "India-Stats".

+India-Stats provides statistical summary for anthropometric data of small cities.